worldbank/wb-reproducible-research-repository/resources/environment-instructions/julia.md

 ## Activating a new environment in Julia

 Julia is specifically built to work with environments.
-You can create a new environment by opening Julia in the command line, pressing the key `]` and entering the command `activate {folder-path}`.
+You can create a new environment by opening Julia in the command line with `julia`, pressing the key `]` and entering the command `activate {folder-path}`.
 This will create an environment with the name of the folder you're pointing at.
 If you want the environment to have the same name as your current folder, then type:

 ```{julia}
 activate ./